rynaardb/hackintosh-strix-z490i/README.md

 Working by using an m.2 M-Key adapter with Apple Airport Card BCM94360NG.

+> No additional kexts required when using the BCM94360NG.

+Wi-Fi works by default and no additional steps are required.

 Working with this card is:

 - [x] Airdrop